Domestic student enrolment process

 Use the password you created when you accepted your offer through the JCU App.

-If you are unsure of your email address or password, or require further assistance, please contact the IT Help Desk.
+If you are unsure of your email address or password or require further assistance, please contact the Central Service Desk.

 Once you have completed the steps above to Accept your offer, read on for step-by-step instructions on preparing for study at JCU, including planning your studies, enrolling in courses and setting up your JCU Timetable.